-The command prompt is a new dimension in the latest versions of Windows unlike Windows 7, Windows 8 and of course especially as some modification works have done on it to make it agiler.
+The command prompt is a new dimension in the latest versions of Windows unlike Windows 7, Windows 8, and of course especially as some modification works have been done on it to make it agiler.
 Before going to see the list, we have to know what the necessity of commands is.
-Basically, commands are used to accomplish some tasks in Operating System of the computer coming from the interface.
+Basically, commands are used to accomplish some tasks in the Operating System of the computer coming from the interface.
 Since we are commonly accustomed to Graphical Windows interface, we are not so familiar with these commands.
 This is the reason we need to get ourselves familiarized with these commands.
 Let’s try to find out the commands list

-Get cmd Commands list in Windows 10
+cmd Commands list in Windows 11 and 10

-You may experience little bit complexity in finding out the list of commands but this is simple as well as an easy task if you follow the instructions below properly.
+You may experience a little bit of complexity in finding out the list of commands but this is simple as well as an easy task if you follow the instructions below properly.
 Pursue the steps ahead –

 Step-2: By this time, you have already viewed the Command Prompt panel after selecting OK on User account control dialog.